fivetran/dbt_servicenow/models/docs.md

 Date and time when the record was initially created.
 {% enddocs %}

-{% docs change_created_at %}
+{% docs created_at %}
-Date and time when the change record was initially created.
+Date and time when the record was initially created.
 {% enddocs %}

-{% docs change_updated_at %}
+{% docs updated_at %}
-Date and time when the change record was last updated.
+Date and time when the record was last updated.
 {% enddocs %}

 {% docs change_task_created_at %}